Understanding the priority lifelong educational needs of the International Development Sector: a dynamic inquiry research project

 Dynamic Inquiry is intended to coach interviewees into a deeper awareness of their situations, strengths and challenges.
 It facilitates insight into systems dynamics by investigating underlying factors limiting desired impacts.
 This results in immediate possibilities for action emerging for interviewees.

-Benefits of the Research
+Benefits of the research

 The Global Development Institute, School, Faculty and University will have access to a coherently organised data set reflecting the experiences of leaders in the development sector – including leaders of non-government organisations, development agencies, public sector/government institutions, development finance institutions, and corporate sector social responsibility and sustainability departments.
 The data is thematically analysed to reflect support and development needs, with regard to development impact and delivery.